Shixiao Wu, Chengcheng Guo* and Xinghuan Wang Pages 1128 - 1136 ( 9 )

 Background: Excess prostate tissue is trimmed near the prostate capsula boundary during transurethral plasma kinetic enucleation of prostate (PKEP) and transurethral bipolar plasmakinetic resection of prostate (PKRP) surgeries.
-If too much tissue is removed, a prostate capsula perforation can potentially occur.
+If a large portion of the tissue is removed, a prostate capsula perforation can potentially occur.
 As such, real-time accurate prostate capsula (PC) detection is critical for the prevention of these perforations.

-Objective: This study investigated the potential for using image denoising, image dimension reduction and feature fusion to improve real-time prostate capsula detection with two objective.
+Objective: This study investigated the potential for using image denoising, image dimension reduction and feature fusion to improve real-time prostate capsula detection with two objectives.
 First, this paper mainly studied feature selection and input dimension reduction.
-Second, image denoising were evaluated, as they are of paramount importance to transient stability assessment based on neural networks.
+Secondly, image denoising was evaluated, as it is of paramount importance to transient stability assessment based on neural networks.

 Conclusion: Compared with other methods, ours were proven to be more accurate for real-time prostate capsula detection.
 The improved mAP results suggest that the proposed approaches are powerful tools for improving SSD networks.

 Feature fusion, PCA, AMF, prostate capsula, PBSSD, BSSD.

 Communication and Information System, School of Electronic Information, Wuhan University, Wuhan, Communication and Information System, School of Electronic Information, Wuhan University, Wuhan, Urology, Zhongnan Hospital of Wuhan University, Wuhan